JohnTan12345/My-Secret-Bedroom/README.md

 - Player looks at phone and sees a voice message notification and plays it
 - Voice recording plays

 ## Gameplay features
 - Standing/Seated mode
 - Nodding/Shaking detection mechanic for some of the interactables
 - Highlighting as a guide for some interactable tasks

 # Bugs/Limitations
-- Shaking may not be registered as the reference point starts the very moment the player looks at the interactable edge
+- Shaking may not be registered as the reference point starts the very moment the player looks at the interactable edge.
+- The poke interaction for the play button on the voicemail does not work for some reason.
+The play button itself is fine.

 # Credits/References
 ## Project roles